copdips/copdips.github.io/_posts/2021/2021-01-04-python-lint-and-format.md

 black [a_file_path]
 ```

-If file path is not specified, black only works on files inside a Python module, the folder with `__init__.py` inside.
-{: .notice--warning}

 ## VSCode

 Just my 2 cents, try the [errorlens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) extension in VSCode, it will lint all the warnings/errors on live when coding, it's really cool.